-Revenues for the three months ended April 30, 2019 were approximately \$9.9 million compared to approximately \$7.6 million for the three months ended April 30, 2018.
-The increase in the first quarter of fiscal year 2020 is due to higher Marine Technology Product revenue, an increase in equipment leasing revenue offset by lower lease pool and other equipment sales between the periods.
-For the three months ended April 30, 2019, we generated an operating loss of approximately \$2.5 million, compared to an operating loss of approximately \$5.6 million for the three months ended April 30, 2018.
-The decrease in operating loss for the quarter ended April 30, 2019 is due primarily to contribution from incremental Marine Technology Product sales, improved margins in our Equipment Leasing segment and lower general and administrative costs related to cost cutting measures implemented in fiscal 2019 and the sales of our MSE and SAP subsidiaries.
+Revenues for the three months ended July 31, 2019 were approximately \$8.9 million compared to approximately \$8.4 million for the three months ended July 31, 2018.
+For the six months ended July 31, 2019 revenues were approximately \$18.8 million, compared to approximately \$16.0 million for the six months ended July 31, 2018.
+The increase in the second quarter of fiscal year 2020 is due to higher Marine Technology Product revenue, an increase in other equipment sales offset by lower lease pool and equipment leasing revenue between the periods.
+The increase in the fiscal 2020 six-month period compared to the prior year is primarily due to higher Marine Technology Product revenue offset by reduced lease pool equipment and other equipment sales.
+For the three months ended July 31, 2019, we generated an operating loss of approximately \$3.1 million, compared to an operating loss of approximately \$4.6 million for the three months ended July 31, 2018.
+For the six months ended July 31, 2019, we generated an operating loss of approximately \$5.5 million, compared to an operating loss of approximately \$10.1 million for the six months ended July 31, 2018.
+The decrease in operating loss for the three and six month periods ended July 31, 2019 is due primarily to contribution from incremental Marine Technology Product sales, improved margins in our Equipment Leasing segment and lower general and administrative costs as a result of cost cutting measures implemented in fiscal 2019 and the sale of our MSE and SAP subsidiaries.
 A more detailed explanation of these variations follows.